Department of Music and Dance

 Students must fill out a lesson register form (PDF) listing repertoire studied during the semester and give the form to his/her teacher not later than the last lesson of the semester.
 The instructor will then fill out the final portion of the form and return the form to the Department Office (music majors) or keep it for their own records (non-majors).
 No grade will be given until the applied lesson register has been completed.

 End-of-semester Area Juries are generally required of music majors and may be required of non-majors.
-Area Jury Policies.
 All music majors are required to pass an Intermediate Level Jury (Level III).
 This is usually done at the end of the sophomore years, and allows the student to register for lesson in MU 234.
-Level III Policies.

 Student Performance Recitals

-A music major enrolled in applied lessons in his/her principal instrument must perform on at least two student recitals prior to being eligible for an Intermediate Level Jury (Level III), and another two recitals prior to being eligible for a Solo Recital Examination (Level IV).
+A music major enrolled in applied lessons in his/her principal instrument must perform on at least two Student Performance Recitals prior to being eligible for an Intermediate Level Jury (Level III), and another two recitals prior to being eligible for a Solo Recital Examination (Level IV).
 Please contact the department office if you have questions about this requirement.
-Student Performance Recital application.

 Music majors in the BA program with a concentration in performance or jazz studies, as well as BS Music Education students are required to perform a Senior Recital in their last year of study.
 Bachelor of Music students are required to perform Sophomore, Junior, and Senior Recitals.
 Students must pass a Solo Recital Jury (Level IV) four to six-weeks before any required recital.
 Level IV and Solo Recital Policies.